 In 2021, the Ontario Autism Program (OAP) encourages professionals to gain teaching skills that are based on NDBIs.
 As professionals, what does this mean to our clients and families and how do we incorporate these shifts in our teaching style?
 In this workshop, we will dive into what NDBI is, why it is an efficient tool to use, and how to use it to see satisfactory results in your clients.

 - Learn about Naturalistic Developmental Behaviour Interventions (NDBI), how they integrate both behavioural science and developmental psychology, and its limitations

 - Understand the core components and commonly used strategies that make up NDBI including prompt fading, natural reinforcement, child imitation, turn-taking, and more

 - Identify key differences between NDBI & Discrete Teaching Trial (DTT) through roleplay videos and scenarios

-- Learn about different types of NDBI including the Early Start Denver Model (ESDM), Joint Attention Symbolic Play, Engagement, and Regulation (JASPER), Pivotal Response Treatment (PRT), Project Improving Parents as Communication Teachers (PROJECT ImPACT), and more!
+- Learn about different types of NDBI including the Early Start Denver Model (ESDM), Pivotal Response Treatment (PRT), Project Improving Parents as Communication Teachers (PROJECT ImPACT), and more!

 - Identify key differences between ABA & NDBI and how to incorporate NDBI strategies into an ABA session

-This content is intended for those who: have or are pursuing RBT/BCaBA/BCBA designations; teachers, and therapists; This course is also designed for other individuals, professionals or anyone whose role is to support individuals with developmental disabilities in any capacity.
+This content is intended for those who: have or are pursuing RBT/BCaBA/BCBA designations; teachers, and therapists.
+This course is also designed for other individuals, professionals or anyone whose role uses ABA to design & implement programming to decrease behaviours and increase skill acquisition of individuals with autism or to support individuals with developmental disabilities in any capacity.